 - Veronica Gillies Architect AIBC Managing Principal, Western Canada

 HDR Architecture Associates, Inc.

 Principal, Karl Gustavson Architect Inc.

 - Scott M. Kemp Architect AIBC

 Principal, Scott M. Kemp Architect

 - Christopher Pollard R.I.D.

 False Creek Design Group Ltd.

-The two entities will be supporting one another on several initiatives, including the Architectural Awards Program–call for submissions opening soon–and the Annual Golf Tournament to be held August 12, 2019.
-Interested parties are invited to email firstname.lastname@example.org to be kept apprised of these and upcoming events led by the Foundation.
+The two entities will be supporting one another on several initiatives, including the Architectural Awards Program–call for submissions opening soon.
+With the renewed relationship between the AIBC and the Architecture Foundation of B.C., it has been recognized that the promotional and advocacy opportunities of the awards are better aligned with the mandate of the AFBC; therefore, the awards program is being transferred in order to fully realize its potential.
+Interested parties are invited to email email@example.com to be kept apprised of these and upcoming events led by the Foundation.